-14-53.110 Evidence of cannabis background check required.
+Sec.
+14-53.109 Evidence of cannabis background check required.

-- (a) All applicants for a cannabis use permit must be legally authorized for cannabis activity under State law. - (b) All applicants shall provide the Zoning Administrator with evidence of submittal of a LiveScan criminal background check for all owners and managers. - (c) The criminal background checks completed by owners and managers must at a minimum disclose: - (1) Whether any owner or manager has ever pleaded guilty or no contest or been convicted of a violent felony as defined by California Penal Code Section 667.5(c), or equivalent offenses in other states or under the laws of the United States; - (2) Whether any owner or manager has ever pleaded guilty or no contest or been convicted of a felony involving dishonesty, fraud or deceit, including but not limited to fraud, forgery, theft, or embezzlement as those offenses are defined in California Penal Code Sections 186.11, 470, 484, and 504a, respectively; or equivalent offenses in other states or under the laws of the United States; or - (3) Whether any owner or manager has ever pleaded guilty or no contest or been convicted of a felony, possession, transportation, distribution or similar activities related to controlled substances, as defined in the Federal Controlled Substances Act, not including cannabis-related offenses for which the conviction occurred before the passage of MAUCRSA. - (d) Evidence that any owner or manager has pleaded guilty or no contest or been convicted of any of the offenses enumerated in this section may be grounds for denial of a cannabis use permit. - (§ 1, Ord.
-1404-20 (CM), eff.
-July 23, 2020)
+(a) All applicants for a cannabis use permit must be legally authorized for cannabis activity under State law.

+(b) All applicants shall provide the Zoning Administrator with evidence of submittal of a LiveScan criminal background check for all owners of the business.

+(c) The criminal background checks completed for business owners must at a minimum disclose:

+(1) Whether any owner has ever plead guilty or no contest or been convicted of a violent felony as defined by California Penal Code Section 667.5(c), or equivalent offenses in other states or under the laws of the United States.;

+(2) Whether any owner has ever plead guilty or no contest or been convicted of a felony involving dishonesty, fraud or deceit, including but not limited to fraud, forgery, theft, or embezzlement as those offenses are defined in California Penal Code Sections 186.11, 470, 484, and 504a, respectively; or equivalent offenses in other states or under the laws of the United States; or

+(3) Whether any owner has ever plead guilty or no contest or been convicted of a felony, possession, transportation, distribution or similar activities related to controlled substances, as defined in the Federal Controlled Substances

+Act, not including cannabis-related offenses for which the conviction occurred before the passage of MAUCRSA.

+(d) Evidence that any owner has plead guilty or no contest or been convicted of any of the offenses enumerated in this section may be grounds for denial of a cannabis use permit.

-14-53.111 Approval of cannabis use permit.
+Sec.
+14-53.110 Approval of cannabis use permit.